Are you looking for a natural facial moisturizer that not only gives you soft skin but has other health benefits too?

 This results in a creamy, off-white color and extremely pure product.

 We haven’t found that the healing properties of the shea butter we use are diminished because of the careful refining process.

 We don’t have issues with graininess and the shea butter performs well in all of our recipes.
 Customers often mention how easy the shea butter is to apply on their face, others need a few tries to get it right.
 In fact, if we have had negative feedback about out shea butter facial emollient, it is normally because the customer didn’t apply it correctly.
 So, to give you a bit of help in applying it right first, let me reveal…

 Shea butter is hard at room temperature so first you need to soften it.

 To soften it you just need to rub the butter between your fingers for a few seconds.

 Shea butter is oily but it is quickly absorbed.
 The oiliness can shock some people and they wipe it off immediately but there are two things to do to prevent the oiliness from becoming a problem.

 Soft skin in the morning isn’t the only benefit though.
 Below I have listed all the benefits my customers have reported after using my shea butter facial emollient.

 Fresh Shea butter.
 Shea butter has a shelf life of 18 – 24 months.
 When you buy it, find out the date it was made.
 At MadeOn (my online hard lotion shop) I put the ‘MadeOn’ date on all my products (hence the name of the shop).
-I was fed up of buying natural products and not knowing how long they had been made for.
+I was fed up with buying natural products and not knowing how long they had been made.

 Small quantities.
 Avoid buying large quantities, the butter can dry out and harden with repeated exposure to the air.
 It’s best to buy in small amounts and more frequently so you waste less.